-The Boston motorcycle accident lawyers at The Law Offices of Jeffrey S. Glassman understand that because of this fact, injuries sustained by motorcycle riders often tend to be far more serious – even for those traveling at a relatively low speed.
+The motorcycle accident lawyers at Jeffrey Glassman Injury Lawyers understand that because of this fact, injuries sustained by motorcycle riders often tend to be far more serious – even for those traveling at a relatively low speed.

 Some factors that impact the extent of one’s motorcycle injuries include:

 - Was the rider wearing adequate facial protection?

 - If there was another vehicle involved, how large was that vehicle?

 - What were the general weather conditions at the time of the crash?

 - What was the general health and age of the motorcycle rider?

 - How timely did paramedics arrive at the scene?

 The National Highway Traffic Safety Administration (NHTSA) reports there are nearly 4,700 motorcyclists killed in crashes annually and another 88,000 injured.
 Motorcyclists account for 18 percent of all occupant (driver and passenger) traffic deaths and 4 percent of all those injured.

 Of those who do survive, injuries are often extensive.
 It’s extremely rare to walk away from a Massachusetts motorcycle accident unscathed.